Skip to main content

 What you’ll build

-5. Sent an outbound transfer to settle funds
+5. Send an outbound transfer

 Prerequisites